Tomato Baby is Angie Meltsner

 I like to ask: can we address the challenges of our time using the same perspectives that got us here?

 How I source information and data (diverge) and spot patterns (converge) is what sets my research practice uniquely apart.
-I’m both very online (with an insane media diet) and very out, near and far, in the real world (always looking, listening, noticing) – the on the ground fieldwork piece is absolutely key to keeping my research practice and insight development sharp, nuanced, and relevant.
+I’m very online (don’t ask about my media diet) and also always out and about in the real world (and maybe the simulacra) looking, listening, noticing… being on the ground / in the field is absolutely key to keeping my research practice and insight development sharp and nuanced.

-I also bring a semiotic lens to all the work that I do: that is, looking at the signs and symbols in visuals and language to unpack their deeper meanings, how they’re being communicated, and what they signify in culture — that which consumers can’t tell us themselves.
+I also bring a semiotic lens to all the work that I do: that is, looking at the signs and symbols in visuals and language to unpack their deeper meanings, how they’re being communicated, and what they signify in culture — that which consumers can’t tell us themselves (for more on semiotics, see this lesson from a comic book character workshop I attended or this Michael Keaton monologue in The Founder).